LavanyaNithya/Blazedemo-JMeterPerformanceTesting-FlightBookingWebsite/README.md

 **How to Use**

-Clone this repository.
+1.Clone this repository.

-Open Blazedemo_Project.jmx in Apache JMeter.
+2.Open Blazedemo_Project.jmx in Apache JMeter.

-Configure the SerachFlight.csv for flight search parameters (departure and destination ports).
+3.Configure the SearchFlight.csv for flight search parameters (departure and destination ports).

-Adjust thread count and loop count based on the desired load.
+4.Adjust thread count and loop count based on the desired load.

-Run the tests in JMeter and analyze the results using the Listeners
+5.Run the tests in JMeter and analyze the results using the Listeners

-Generate an HTML report for a visual representation of test results.
+6.Generate an HTML report for a visual representation of test results.

 **Execution in Command Prompt**

 To execute the test plan in command line:

      jmeter -n -t /path/to/Blazedemo_Project.jmx -l /path/to/Result.csv -e -o /path/to/HTML Report

 This will run the test in non-GUI mode, generate results in Result.csv , and create HTML reports in the folder.